 - Reducing client’s feelings of urgency regarding engaging with the worry content.

 As described above a ‘worry postponement’ task can be used with differing rationales.
-In the original Borkovec et al. (1983) study worry postponement was prescribed as a ‘treatment’ which should be practised daily for 3 weeks, with participants led to expect that it would reduce their experience of worry.
+In the original Borkovec et al. (1983) study worry postponement was prescribed as a ‘treatment’ which should be practiced daily for 3 weeks, with participants led to expect that it would reduce their experience of worry.
 Some treatment plans advise the use of worry postponement relatively early in the treatment of GAD.
 Wells (2004) describes a contrasting use of worry postponement in the form of a behavioral experiment where it is used to test client beliefs in the uncontrollability of worry.
-The Worry Postponementworksheet gives an overview of the technique, and be used with either approach.
+The Worry Postponement worksheet gives an overview of the technique and can be used with either approach.

 - Borkovec, T. D., Wilkinson, L., Folensbee, R., & Lerman, C. (1983).
 Stimulus control applications to the treatment of worry.
 Behaviour Research and Therapy, 21(3), 247-251.